 Since the TV has a slower response time, there isn't much stutter with lower-frame rate content, which is great.

-The LG UN7000 can remove judder from native 24p content, such as Blu-rays or native apps.
+The LG UN7000 can remove judder from native 24p content, like Blu-rays or native apps.
 However, it can't remove judder from 60p or 60i sources.
 To remove judder, enable Real Cinema.

 This TV doesn't support any variable refresh rate technology.